mariakopsacheili/Time-Series-Forecasting/README.md

 - There is not a specific trend.

 3. Seasonal Component (Third Plot)
--  Seasonality still is not clear if exists.
+-  Seasonality still is seems to exists.

 5. Residual Component (Fourth Plot)
 - Ideally, residuals should look like white noise (randomly scattered points with no pattern).